 And if at this point you’re not at least a little bit concerned about the data Amazon has on you, I don’t know what to tell you.

 For the rest of us, though, let’s talk about whether or not it’s possible to stop, or at the very least limit, what Amazon can track about us.
+Regulations like the General Data Protection Regulation (GDPR) in the EU provide some measures to limit data collection and enhance privacy.

 Extreme Solution: Delete Amazon Account